rocky/mult-by-constants/README.md

-Code to compute the mininum number of shifts, adds, subtracts, under different cost models).
+Code to compute the mininum number of shifts, adds, subtracts, under different cost models.

 See my _Software: Practice and Experience_ paper [Multiplication by integer constants](https://onlinelibrary.wiley.com/doi/pdf/10.1002/spe.4380160704) for details.